Published starting point

 Ask for one number that includes POS software, online ordering, website or storefront tools, delivery tools, loyalty, support, and any required add-ons.

-Get processing rates, card-present rates, online card rates, chargeback fees, batch timing, and any pay-as-you-go tradeoffs in writing.
+Get processing rates, card-present rates, online card rates, chargeback fees, batch timing, and pay-as-you-go tradeoffs in writing.

 Toast alternative